MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 ### Notes

-* In clusters with three nodes or above, the admin node doesn't participate in performing export operations, therefore `Number of nodes in cluster` is reduced by 1.
+* In clusters with three or more nodes, the admin node doesn't participate in doing export operations.
+The `Number of nodes in cluster` is reduced by one.

 ## Extents Partition capacity